A Layman’s Attempt to be a Concert Agent

 Both Oxana as well as myself are active on social media (after all, that’s how I encountered her name in first place!), so it was only just natural to use this medium for advertising the recitals.

 For general (non-personal) distribution Twitter is a low-efficiency medium.
-I (@rkyburz) have over 1400 followers.
+I (@rkyburz) have around 2300 followers.
 However, Twitter is typically only read very selectively, unless tagging is used.
 I use Twitter mostly to announce any new blog post.

 I did not use tagging to address recipients, but a week prior to each recital, I sent out a German and an English tweet per recital, tagging Oxana (@OxaNoches) and including the URL for a relevant event entry in one of the Web platforms described above.
 For each of the recitals, I repeated this twice, closer to the event.
 There is a fair chance that Oxana’s and my followers have seen these tweets—but our followers are spread all over the planet.
 The efficiency is small, but so is the effort (and it costs nothing), and so it is still worth doing.